theopn/dotfiles/deprecated/README.md

 ## Skhd & Yabai

 Trying to use a fully featured tiling WM emulator in macOS is like having a chihuahua and a grumpy cat in the same house (and yes, I have done that).
-They constantly argue about who should take priority, and I am tired of window layout breaking and distrusting my workflow.
+They constantly argue about who should take priority, and I am tired of window layout breaking and disrupting on my workflow (I also noticed slightly high CPU usage when using Yabai).
 I wish I can disable Quartz and give Yabai full control, but for now, I will have to settle for Raycast's "Maximize," "Left Half," and "First Two Thirds" commands.

 ## Sway & Waybar